Freddie Freeman Preview, Player Props: Dodgers vs. Brewers

 Freddie Freeman At The Plate

-- Freeman has 159 hits and an OBP of .416 to go with a slugging percentage of .585.
-All three of those stats lead Los Angeles hitters this season.
+- Freeman has 162 hits and an OBP of .418 to go with a slugging percentage of .589.
+All three of those stats rank first among Los Angeles hitters this season.

-- Among qualifying batters in MLB, he ranks second in batting average, second in on-base percentage, and third in slugging.
+- Among qualifying hitters in MLB, he ranks second in batting average, second in on-base percentage, and third in slugging.

-- Freeman has driven home a run in 50 games this season (42.4%), including more than one RBI in 16.1% of his games and producing three or more of his team's runs on 12 occasions..
+- Freeman has picked up an RBI in 42.9% of his games this year, with two or more RBI in 16.0% of his games.
+He has also driven in three or more runs in 12 contests.

-- He has scored in 61.9% of his games this year, with more than one run scored in 22.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.